A therapist works with a young child using illustrated alphabet flashcards during an ABA session in a home setting.

 • Will ABA be seen in the future as something like forcing left-handed people to use their right hands?

-• Does ABA achieve actual results in behavior change, or simply teach kids with ASD to become better at masking?
+• Does ABA achieve actual results in behavior change, or simply teach people with ASD to become better at masking?

 Finding Common Ground in the Neurodiversity Debate Requires Answering Questions Rooted in Societal Expectations